uspki/policies/certificate-policy.md

 ## 4.1 Certificate Application

 ### 4.1.1 Who can submit a certificate application
-In accordance with Section 5.5.2, the CA SHALL maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
-The CA SHALL use this information to identify subsequent suspicious certificate requests.
+In accordance with Section 5.5.2, all CAs SHALL maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
+All CA SHALL use this information to identify subsequent suspicious certificate requests.

+For the Root and Subordinate CAs:
-An application for a CA certificate shall be submitted by an authorized representative of the applicant CA.
+- An application for a CA certificate shall be submitted by an authorized representative of the applicant CA.

+For end entity certificates:
-A certificate application shall be submitted to the CA by the Subscriber, an authorized organization representative, or an RA on behalf of the Subscriber.
+- A certificate application shall be submitted to the CA by the Subscriber, an authorized organization representative, or an RA on behalf of the Subscriber.

 ### 4.1.2 Enrollment process and responsibilities
+For the Root and Subordinate CAs:
-The Policy Authority approves all requests for CA certificate issuance.
+- The Policy Authority is responsible for approving or denying requests for CA certificate issuances.

+For all CAs, prior to the issuance of any Certificate, the CA SHALL obtain the following documentation from the Applicant:

+1. A certificate request, which may be electronic; and
+2. An executed Subscriber Agreement or Terms of Use, which may be electronic.

+The certificate request SHALL contain a request from, or on behalf of, the Applicant for the issuance of a Certificate, and a certification by, or on behalf of, the Applicant that all of the information contained therein is correct.

+The CA SHALL be responsible for validating the information in the certificate request and the identity evidence to ensure the information is:

+- properly formed
+- accurate
+- meets the requirements for the type of certificate requested: a device Domain Validation SSL end entity certificate, a device Organizational Validation SSL end entity certificate, a CA Certificate, or a Certificate Status Server (OCSP) signing certificate

 All communications supporting the certificate application and issuance process SHALL be authenticated and protected from modification; any electronic transmission of shared secrets shall be protected.
 Communications may be electronic or out-of-band.
 Where electronic communications are used, cryptographic mechanisms commensurate with the strength of the public/private key pair SHALL be used.
 Out-of-band communications SHALL protect the confidentiality and integrity of the data.

-Prior to the issuance of a Certificate, the CA SHALL obtain the following documentation from the Applicant:

-1. A certificate request, which may be electronic; and
-2. An executed Subscriber Agreement or Terms of Use, which may be electronic.

-The certificate request SHALL contain a request from, or on behalf of, the Applicant for the issuance of a Certificate, and a certification by, or on behalf of, the Applicant that all of the information contained therein is correct.
+All CAs SHALL shall specify the procedures for validating information and identity evidence in the CA CPS.

 ## 4.2 Certificate application processing

 ### 4.2.1 Performing identification and authentication functions
-The identification and authentication of the subscriber shall meet the requirements for subscriber authentication as specified in Sections 3.2 and 3.3.
-The components of the system - for example, the CA or a Registration Authority - that are responsible for authenticating the subscriber’s identity shall be identified in the CPS.
-The CA SHALL also document its procedure for verifying all data to be included in the Certificate in the CPS.

-The certificate request MAY include all factual information about the Applicant to be included in the Certificate, and such additional information as is necessary for the CA to obtain from the Applicant in order to comply with these Requirements and the CA's Certificate Policy and/or Certification Practice Statement.
-In cases where the certificate request does not contain all the necessary information about the Applicant, the CA SHALL obtain the remaining information from the Applicant or, having obtained it from a reliable, independent, third-party data source, confirm it with the Applicant.
-The CA SHALL establish and follow a documented procedure for verifying all data requested for inclusion in the Certificate by the Applicant.
+Identification and authentication as specified in Sections 3.2 SHALL occur no more that 30 days prior to the initial certificate issuance.

+All CAs SHALL establish and follow a documented procedure for verifying all data requested for inclusion in the Certificate by the Applicant.

+For end entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates:

-Applicant information MUST include, but not be limited to, at least one Fully-Qualified Domain Name to be included in the Certificate's SubjectAltName extension.
+- The Applicant information SHALL include at least one Fully-Qualified Domain Name to be included in the Certificate's SubjectAltName extension
+- All Fully-Qualified Domain Names to be included in the Certificate's SubjectAltName extension SHALL be verified in accordance with Section 3.2 before issuance of the certificate
+- CAA records for DotGov and DotMil domains SHALL be checked prior to issuance of any certificate and the CA SHALL act in accordance to the rules in the CAA records if present.
+The CA SHALL identify in Section 4.2 of the CPS the Issuer Domain Name(s) used for CAA records.

-Section 6.3.2 limits the validity period of Subscriber Certificates.
-The CA MAY use the documents and data provided in Section 3.2 to verify certificate information, provided that the CA obtained the data or document from a source specified under Section 3.2 no more than 825 days prior to issuing the Certificate
+The CA MAY use the documents and data provided in Section 3.2 to verify certificate information, provided that the CA obtained the data or document from a source specified under Section 3.2 no more than 825 days prior to issuing the Certificate.

-The CA SHALL develop, maintain, and implement documented procedures that identify and require additional verification activity for High Risk Certificate Requests prior to the Certificate's approval, as reasonably necessary to ensure that such requests are properly verified under these Requirements.
+All Subordinate CAs SHALL develop, maintain, and implement documented procedures that identify and require additional verification activity for High Risk Certificate Requests for .GOV (DotGov) and .MIL (DotMil) assets prior to the Certificate's approval.

-No Delegated Third Parties are allowed under this policy.
+Delegated Third Parties are not allowed under this policy.

-Identification and authentication as specified in Sections 3.2 SHALL occur no more that 30 days prior to certificate issuance.

 ### 4.2.2 Approval or rejection of certificate applications
+This Certificate Policy is restricted to be applicable to, and technically constrained, for DotMil and DotGov assets under direct authority of the US Federal Government.
+All certificate applications submitted by entities not affiliated with the US Federal Government SHALL be rejected.

-CAs SHALL NOT issue Certificates containing gTLD other than .GOV (DotGov) or .MIL (DotMil).
+CAs SHALL NOT issue Certificates containing any Fully Qualified Domain Names that are not under the gTLDs for DotGov or DotMil.

+Approval of certificate applications requires successful completion of validation per Section 3.2.

-In accordance with Section 5.5.2, the CA SHALL maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
-The CA SHALL use this information to identify subsequent suspicious certificate requests and MAY use it as the basis for rejecting a certificate request
+In accordance with Section 5.5.2, all CAs SHALL maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
+All CAs SHALL use this information to identify subsequent suspicious certificate requests and MAY use it as the basis for rejecting a certificate request.

 ### 4.2.3 Time to process certificate applications
-Certificate applications SHALL be processed and a certificate issued within 30 days of identity verification.
+Certificate applications SHALL be processed and a certificate issued within 30 days of the first identity verification.

 ## 4.3 Certificate issuance

 ### 4.3.1 CA actions during certificate issuance
 Certificate issuance by the Root CA SHALL require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
-Issuance of a signing CA certificate by the Root CA SHALL require written authorization by the Policy Authority.
+Issuance of a CA certificate by the Root CA SHALL require written authorization by the Policy Authority.

-All end entity certificates asserting the id-kp-serverAuth EKU SHALL assert a Certificate Transparency (CT) Signed Certificate Timestamp (SCT) via a certificate extension.
-At a minimum, the CA SHALL request the following number of SCTs:
+All end entity certificates for Domain Validation SSL and Organizational Validation SSL SHALL assert a Certificate Transparency (CT) Signed Certificate Timestamp (SCT) via the x509v3 certificate extension.
+The Issuing CA SHALL submit a precertificate to a minimum of two Certificate Transparency Logs.
+Information included in the end entity certificates SHALL NOT be redacted prior to submission to the Certificate Transparency Logs.
+At a minimum, the Issuing CA SHALL request and include two SCTs in the x509v3 certificate extension:
-- One embedded SCT from a Google CT log
+- One SCT from a Google operated CT log
-- One embedded SCT from non-Google CT log
+- One SCT from non-Google operated CT log

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate
-The CA SHALL issue the certificate according to the certificate requesting protocol used by the device (this may be automated) and, if the protocol does not provide inherent notification, also notify the authorized organizational representative of the issuance.
+The CA SHALL issue the certificate according to the certificate requesting protocol used by the device (this may be automated) and, if the protocol does not provide inherent notification, also notify the authorized representative of the issuance.

 ## 4.4 Certificate acceptance